intel/program-optimization-advice-exploration-scripts/README.md

   - `python demo.py`

 ## Run QaaS Web Front
-- For security measures, need to enable HTTPS connection.
+- For security measures,
+  - need to enable HTTPS connection.
+  - debug feature is disabled by default.
+Developer needs to enable it by updating source code to set debug parameters for various components.
 - Also should enable TLS for further safety in data transfer.
 - To limit message size, set maxContentLength variable (e.g. to 10000) on React async() call to receive request.